wballard/starphleet/README.md

 ## Locally, Vagrant
 Vagrant is a handy way to get a working autodeployment system right on your laptop inside a virtual machine.
 Prebuilt base images are provided in the `Vagrantfile` for both VMWare and VirtualBox.
+Great for hacking on starphleet itself.

 1. clone this repository
 2. cd into your clone